 - Crop Production: agroforestry, pollination, pollinator health

-Objective 1: Evaluate the growth and yield of DA systems across a range of management strategies.
+1) Evaluate the growth and yield of DA systems across a range of management strategies

-Objective 2: Identify baseline pollinator communities present in and interacting with DA systems compared to adjacent land-uses.
+2) Identify baseline pollinator communities present in and interacting with DA systems compared to an adjacent natural area

-Objective 3: Identify & monitor pests affecting the novel woody perennial crops in DA systems
+3) Identify & monitor pests and pathogens affecting the novel woody perennial crops included in DA systems